-What to Tell Your Doctor Before Taking Methylphenidate?
+What to Tell A Doctor Before Taking Methylphenidate?

 Before taking Methylphenidate, consult a healthcare practitioner.
-This way, you can make sure that it is safe for you to use.
-Your doctor will let you know if you can continue to start using the medicine.
-Otherwise, they may alter your prescription in some way.
+This way, a patient can make sure that it is safe for them to use.
+A doctor will let a patient know if they can continue to start using the medicine.
+Otherwise, they may alter a prescription in some way.

-- You have a family- or personal history of muscle twitches;
+- A patient has a family- or personal history of muscle twitches;

-- You have a personal- or family history of Tourette’s Syndrome;
+- A patient has a personal- or family history of Tourette’s Syndrome;

-- You have severe tension, anxiety or agitation;
+- A patient has severe tension, anxiety or agitation;

-Remember to tell your doctor if you have a personal- or family history with:
+Remember to tell a doctor if one has a personal- or family history with:

 - High blood pressure;